Responsible sourcing of materials for our products

-We consider the direct impacts of our product manufacture, as well as the indirect impact throughout the whole lifecycle of their development and use.
+Not only do we consider the direct impacts of our product manufacture, we also look at the indirect impact throughout the whole lifecycle of their sourcing, development and use.
 As a result, we are increasingly using recycled and sustainable materials in our product development and increasing the proportion of recycled material used in our packaging.
-The average proportion of packaging made from recycled materials rose to 57% in 2015, up from 51% in 2014.
-For some of our packaging this proportion rises to over 70%.
-Check out our case study for more information.
+The average proportion of packaging made from recycled materials rose to 58% in 2016, up from 56% in 2015.
+For some of our packaging this proportion rises to over 85%.
+Check out our case studies for more information.

 For industrial use, we have developed threads and zips made from recycled polyester under the EcoVerde brand.